 Sitting in a cramped airplane or automobile seat doesn’t exactly lend itself to yoga moves.
-But these tips from Judi Bar, a certified yoga therapist at Cleveland Clinic’s Wellness Institute, can help travelers arrive at their destinations feeling limber and relaxed.
+But if you’re traveling, try these tips to help you arrive at your destination feeling limber and relaxed.

 Departing on the journey

-When traveling by airplane, get up and move around as much as possible to help blood circulation, Ms. Bar suggests.
+When traveling by airplane, get up and move around as much as possible to help blood circulation.
 If you have enough room, bend forward, sideways and backward to stretch your spine.
-If you’re not comfortable doing this in the aisle, there may be enough space in the restroom.
+If you’re uncomfortable doing this in the aisle, you might find enough space in the restroom.

 Strategies for a healthy arrival

-When you’re seated, either in a plane or car, Ms. Bar recommends simple breathing and gentle stretching exercises to help you feel more comfortable:
+When you’re seated, either in a plane or car, try some simple breathing and gentle stretching exercises to help you feel more comfortable:

 - Move your fingers and toes; gently rotate wrists and ankles